oracle/weblogic-azure/README.md

     * An A record (Alias record to IPV4 address) to the VM if you select to enable custom DNS.
     * A CNAME record to the application gateway if you select to enable custom DNS and enable Azure Application Gateway.
 * Load Balancer
     * An Azure Application Gateway if you select to enable it.
 You can upload TLS/SSL certifiacte or use the certificates stored in a key vault.
-Otherwise, assign a self-signed certificate to the application gateway.
+Otherwise, you can assign an auto-generated self-signed certificate to the application gateway.
 * Storage resources
     * An Azure Storage Account and a file share named `wlsshare`.
 The mount point is `/mnt/wlsshare`.
     * The storage account is also used to store the diagnostics profile of the VMs.